mazfil/lab-allocator/README.md

 The only expected costs for the project would be for the hardware for the server (i.e. a computer).
 During development/prototyping a student’s computer could be used, and the final system is expected to run on computers provided by the School of Computing / university at no cost.
 There should be no need for domain name registration as the system is expected to run on the internal university network.

+As we have an on-campus server up and running now, this is true.
+It is of no cost to us since our client is the School of Computing, we have access to a virtual machine server that is being hosted and maintained by the School of Computing Facility Team.

 The other resources required is data about labs, rooms and enrollments, which have been provided by the client.

 ## Project NDA and IP status